Seirdy/seirdy.one/content/meta/site-design.md

 : I test compatibility with current alternative engines: the SerenityOS browser, Servo, NetSurf, Kristall, and litehtml.
 I have excellent compatibility with litehtml and Servo.
 The site is usable in NetSurf, and the SerenityOS browser.
 Only Servo supports `<details>`.
 [The SerenityOS browser doesn't support ECDSA certificates](https://github.com/SerenityOS/serenity/issues/14160), but the Tildeverse mirror works fine.
 The SerenityOS browser also has some issues displaying my SVG avatar; it does not attempt to use the PNG fallback.

 Textual browsers
 : The site works well with textual browsers.
 Lynx and Links2 are first-class citizens for which all features work as intended.
 I also test in [felinks (an ELinks fork)](https://github.com/rkd77/elinks), edbrowse, and w3m. [w3m doesn't support soft hyphens](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=830173), but the site is still otherwise usable in it.
 I maintain compatibility with these engines by making CSS a strictly-optional progressive enhancement and using semantic markup.
-I also test with ; I occasionally try Edbrowse too.
+I occasionally try Edbrowse too.
 In all textual browsers, the aforementioned incomplete `<details>` handling applies.

 Abandoned engines
 : I occasionally test abandoned engines, sometimes with a TLS-terminating proxy if necessary.
 These engines include Tkhtml, KHTML, Dillo,[^1] Internet Explorer[^2] (with and without compatibility mode), Netscape Navigator, old Presto-based Opera versions,[^3] and outdated versions of current browsers.
 The aforementioned issue with `<details>` applies to all of these choices.
 I use Linux, but testing in browsers like Internet Explorer depends on my access to a Windows machine.
 Besides the `<details>` issues, the site works perfectly well in Internet Explorer 11 and Opera Presto.
 The site has layout issues but remains usable in Tkhtml, KHTML, and Netscape.